Stack Templates

 Built-in template library

-Section titled “Built-in template library”dockmesh ships with starter templates for common self-host apps:
+Section titled “Built-in template library”dockmesh ships with six starter templates seeded on first boot:

 Update flow